ericzastoupil/xmas_chooser/README.md

-Script to assign gift relationship.
+Script to assign gift relationships.
 Given a file with participants, assigns a gift receiver to a gift giver.

 Built in spouse-checking to ensure spouses are not assigned to each other.